itsmikeq/redmine_mixin/README.md

 * PrincipalResource
 * UserResource

-To use them in your Rails app,
+To use them in your Rails app, install the gem and write stuff

+To use from the command line,  bundle exec irb -Ilib -Iconfig/initializers.rb -rredmine_mixin

 ## Contributing